MicrosoftDocs/win32/desktop-src/menurc/mrmindexfileautoqualifiers.md

 ---
 title: MrmIndexFileAutoQualifiers function
 description: Indexes a resource file belonging to a UWP app.
 Infers a list of resource qualifiers from the filePath parameter.
-For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: 'CEA4D845-987C-48D6-B80E-9F055363FFE0'
+For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: CEA4D845-987C-48D6-B80E-9F055363FFE0
+keywords:
-keywords: ["MrmIndexFileAutoQualifiers function Menus and Other Resources"]
+- MrmIndexFileAutoQualifiers function Menus and Other Resources
 topic_type:
 - apiref
 api_name: